 Our faculty, students and alumni are committed to better understanding the mechanics of learning and creating new environments to maximize learning.
 Specifically, SOE’s innovative academic programs and research address the most pressing needs of PK-12 schools, especially in the most challenged urban schools: recruiting, preparing and retaining a new generation of highly qualified teachers; building school leadership capacity in an era of heightened accountability; helping children with special needs to reach their full potential; developing research-based curricula focused on school improvement and enhanced student achievement; closing the achievement gap; and addressing social and emotional needs of children, youth, and families.
 This work is supported by the school’s three nationally recognized research and development centers: the Center for Research and Reform in Education, the Center for Social Organization of Schools, and the Center for Technology in Education.

-Located on the University’s Homewood campus, SOE enrolls approximately 1,200 students and awards more than 500 master’s degrees in education, annually.
-SOE employs 67 full-time faculty, in addition to 21 JHU joint appointments, and classes are offered at the Homewood campus and two JHU off-campus centers located in Columbia and Montgomery County.
+Located on the University’s Baltimore Homewood campus, SOE typically enrolls approximately 2,000 students and awards more than 500 master’s degrees in education annually.
+SOE employs approximately 70 full-time faculty.
+Classes are offered online and at the Homewood campus and two other JHU campus locations in Maryland: Columbia and Montgomery County.

-SOE is accredited by the National Council for the Accreditation of Teacher Education (NCATE).
+SOE is accredited by the Council for the Accreditation of Educator Preparation (CAEP--formerly NCATE).
 All programs leading to licensure are approved by the Maryland State Department of Education.

 We invite you to learn more about us and explore the work of our faculty, students and alumni as they lead in the discovery and dissemination of new knowledge affecting education.